 Wondering what you can do to ensure your initiatives are part of that 30 percent that succeed?
 How can you help your boss, employees, and peers move from fear, anger, and frustration to hope, enthusiasm, and commitment?
-Pause, take a few moments, and check out these eight steps Government Performance and Innovation Coach Nick Kittle shared during his recent What-If Wednesday webinar series episode.
+Pause, take a few moments, and check out these eight steps from Government Performance and Innovation Coach Nick Kittle.

 8 STEPS TO ENACTING POWERFUL CHANGE

 Are you thinking of enacting a change in your team, organization, or community?
 Ensure your next project is a success by following this adaption of Dr. John Kotter's 8-Step Process for Leading Change: